sonyarianto/doitsu/README.md

 - Make sure PHP is available on your system.
 We recommend PHP 8 or above. [[PHP installation manual]](https://www.php.net/manual/en/install.php)
 - Make sure Composer is available on your system. [[Composer installation manual]](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos)

+> Still confuse about above things?
+Just ask on Discussions channel

 ## How to run

 - Clone this repository